raspberrypilearning/fart-detector/WORKSHEET.md

 You'll notice that we have added the line `start_time = time.time()` just after a calibration has been successful.
 This is to record the time of the calibration so we can measure how much time has elapsed since then.
 Next, there is a change to the `while` loop where we monitor the trigger pin.
 We've added the syntax `and time.time() - start_time < 120`, for the condition when the trigger pin is LOW *and* less than 120 seconds have elapsed since the start.
 So after 120 seconds, the loop will exit.

-We now need to be careful, as we will arrive at this point every time the 120 second timeout occurs.
+We now need to be careful, as we will arrive at this point every time the 120-second timeout occurs.
 So we should only test for farts and sound the alarm if the 120 seconds has not fully elapsed.
 This would imply that the trigger pin must have gone HIGH to cause the `while` loop to exit.
 To do this we can just measure the elapsed time again, using an `if` statement with the syntax `if time.time() - start_time < 120`.
 We can also add an `else` clause to explicitly indicate that a timeout has happened.

 Let's run the code.
 Press `Ctrl - O` then `Enter` to save, followed by `Ctrl - X` to quit.
 Remember to use the `sudo` command when you run the code.